dandmase/webproject/README.md

 ## Tecnologies 🎓

-For the development of the bussines model of TopFestivals we use the following tecnologies:
+For the development of the business model of TopFestivals we use the following tecnologies:
 - [X]  Use of **Framework Django**